 A wide range of different people refer families to their local Home-Start for support.
 We receive referrals from health visitors, GPs, social care and child care practitioners as well as those involved in mental health services, education, early years and probation.

-To make a referral to a Home-Start you should contact them directly.
-Find a list of all Home-Starts, along with contact details, here.
+To make a referral to a Home-Start you should contact us directly.

 Support is free, confidential and non-judgemental.
-Home visiting volunteers call by every week, for a couple of hours, for as long as the family needs support, or until the youngest child turns five or starts full-time education.
+Home visiting volunteers call by every week, for a couple of hours, for as long as the family needs support, or until the youngest child starts high school.

 If you are working with a family who you think could benefit from the support of Home-Start you should: